Time-uniform central limit theory and asymptotic confidence sequences: Illustration: Causal effects and semiparametric estimation

-forms a $(1-\alpha)$-confidence sequence for $\theta$. \end{theorem} The proof proceeds in exactly the same way as that of Theorem~\ref{theorem:acs} with $(Y_t)_{t=1}^\infty$ replaced by $\left (\phi(Z_t) \right )_{t=1}^\infty$.
-Technically, the `LIL' boundary of Theorem~\ref{theorem:acsLIL} can be used here in place of the normal mixture boundary, but as discussed in Section~\ref{section:asymptoticCS}, may not be desirable in practice despite attaining the asymptotically optimal convergence rate.
-If computing $\widehat \theta_t$ additionally involves the estimation of a nuisance parameter $\eta$ such as in Theorems~\ref{theorem:csate_randomized} and \ref{theorem:csate_observational}, this can be handled on a case-by-case basis where sequential sample splitting as in Section~\ref{section:seqSampleSplit} can be applied (but is not always required), and higher moments on $\phi(Z_1)$ may be needed.
+\end{corollary} Clearly, the boundaries of \namecref{section:lil}s~\ref{section:lil} or~\ref{section:delayed-start} could be used here in place of Theorem~\ref{theorem:acs}, though for the boundary in \cref{proposition:acsLIL}, we would need to strengthen the $o(\sqrt{\log t / t})$ rate in \eqref{eq:asymp-linear-time-uniform-estimator} to $o(\sqrt{\log \log t / t})$.
+If computing $\widehat \theta_t$ additionally involves the estimation of a nuisance parameter $\eta$ such as in Theorems~\ref{theorem:csate_randomized} and \ref{theorem:csate_observational}, this must be handled carefully on a case-by-case basis where sequential sample splitting and cross fitting (\cref{section:seqSampleSplit}) may be helpful, and higher moments on $\phi(Z_i)$ may be needed.
+We now derive an analogue of the delta method for asymptotically linear time-uniform estimators.